The Ultimate Dog Shampoo Guide: Ingredients, Testing, Bath & Coat Care

 The best dog shampoos have gentle, natural ingredients that soothe skin and keep coats healthy.
 During my walk around the farms, Shenee shared her favourite ingredients, many of which I’ve seen work wonders for dogs with sensitive or irritated skin.

-Aloe Vera is a top choice because it calms itching and reduces inflammation.
+Aloe Vera is a top choice because it helps calm itching and reduce inflammation.
 Its moisturising power helps dogs with irritated skin feel comfortable again.
 Oatmeal is another superstar ingredient, especially for pups with dry or sensitive skin.
 It restores moisture and eases that itchy, scratchy feeling.

 Tea tree oil can fight bacteria and fungus, but it needs to be used carefully since some dogs are sensitive to it.
 Coconut oil is a natural moisturiser with antibacterial properties and a scent that dogs seem to love.